 Here’s a look at some of the super-resilient shrubs that can thrive in the hottest spots in your yard and reward you with a rainbow of beautiful flowers!

 Baja fairy duster (Calliandra californica) is a lacy evergreen shrub that’s adorned with charming red flowers.
-It’s one of the few plants that blooms all four seasons in my garden, making it an important year-round food source for hummingbirds and other pollinators.
+It’s one of the few plants that blooms all four seasons in desert gardens, making it an important year-round food source for hummingbirds and other pollinators.

 Bougainvillea

 Brittlebush (Encelia farinosa) is so common in the Sonoran Desert that you might not think of it as a landscape plant.
-But its silver-gray leaves and yellow daisy-like flowers provide a splash of color most of the year.
+But its silver-gray leaves and yellow daisy-like flowers provide a splash of color on and off throughout the year.
 It grows fast — from seedling to a few feet tall in just a few months.
-Since I one established in my yard, I find the occasional volunteer, usually in a perfect place.
+If you’re lucky you might find a volunteer growing along your wall, since birds eat and disperse the seeds.

 If you’ve spent a summer in the desert, you are probably familiar with creosote (Larrea tridentata), an extremely tough desert native that smells like the desert when it rains.
 This informal shrub gets covered with dainty yellow flowers followed by white fuzzy seed pods.
 You’ll find this plant at nurseries that specialize in native plants.